UltraCart/rest_api_v2_sdk_javascript/docs/OrderApi.md

   'currentStage': "currentStage_example", // String | Current Stage
   'channelPartnerCode': "channelPartnerCode_example", // String | Channel Partner Code
   'channelPartnerOrderId': "channelPartnerOrderId_example", // String | Channel Partner Order ID
-  'customerProfileOid': 56, // Number | null
+  'customerProfileOid': 56, // Number |
-  'refundDateBegin': "refundDateBegin_example", // String | null
+  'refundDateBegin': "refundDateBegin_example", // String |
-  'refundDateEnd': "refundDateEnd_example", // String | null
+  'refundDateEnd': "refundDateEnd_example", // String |
   'limit': 100, // Number | The maximum number of records to return on this one API call.
 (Maximum 200) 'offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
   'sort': "sort_example", // String | The sort order of the orders.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.